R2Northstar/NorthstarDocs/docs/Modding/mapping/MRVN-Radiant/textures.md

 ---

-There only textures you have right now is the ones added in the MRVN Resource pack and you mrvn radient should look like this.
+There only textures you have right now is the ones added in the MRVN Resource pack and you mrvn radiant should look like this.

 ![Path Example Image](../../../_static/images/mrvn/textures/mrvn_resource_pack_show.jpg)